Communist front: Germany

 In East Germany front operations were not directly controlled by Moscow.
 They were instead operated by The German Communist Party (DKP), which was in power after 1945.
-It took political and financial support from the SED and worked closely with the Socialist Unity Party of West Berlin (SEW), which was controllede and financed by the SED.
+It took political and financial support from the SED and worked closely with the Socialist Unity Party of West Berlin (SEW), which was controlled and financed by the SED.

 After the ban of KPD a few parties ran as replacement for they like the "Voter Association against Nuclear Arming" in Bremen or the Unabhängige Wählergemeinschaft in Ueberau.
-The Betrieblich-Alternative Liste which ran in the 1987 Bremen state election was founded by the DKP to appeal communist voters.
+The Betrieblich-Alternative Liste which ran in the 1987 Bremen state election was founded by the DKP to appeal green voters.

 On suspicion of being close to the DKP, members of the German Peace Society were temporarily observed in the Federal Republic of Germany by the Federal Office for the Protection of the Constitution.
 Some of them were denied access to public service professions as a result of the radical decree of the early 1970s.